ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/local-options.rst

        PCMK_node_action_limit
      - :ref:`nonnegative integer <nonnegative_integer>`
      -
+     - If set, this overrides the :ref:`node-action-limit <node_action_limit>`
-     - Specify the maximum number of jobs that can be scheduled on this node.
-If set, this overrides the :ref:`node-action-limit <node_action_limit>` cluster option on this node.
+       cluster option on this node to specify the maximum number of jobs that can be scheduled on this node (or 0 to use twice the number of CPU cores).

    * - .. _pcmk_fail_fast: